jec-project/jec-wiki-content/resources/articles/pages/creating-restful-apis-with-jec-part-1.md

 Concretely, if you change the method name, new calls to HTTP GET on the `/rest-sample/users` resource will continue to return `"users resource end point called"`.

 Another major point is the use of the `@Exit` decorator to expose the callback function.
-Remember that JARS and [JEC][jec-url] are designed to serve data asynchronously.
+Remember that JARS and [JEC](http://jecproject.org/) are designed to serve data asynchronously.
 The callback function, specified by the `@Exit` decorator, takes 3 optional parameters:

 `data`: the body content of the HTTP response, of the type of `any` `err`: an object that represents a custom error to be thrown during the process, of the type of `any`